sebastian-bechtold/vue-typescript-starterpack/README.md

 If you want to understand a little more about what's going on here, read on.
 The following sections describe the individual project set-up steps in some more detail (work in progress!):

+## Motivation

+When I decided to start using Vue.js, it was clear for me from the first moment on that I wanted to use it together with TypeScript.
+I had used TypeScript for a while and was more than convinced by the amazing increase in productivity that TypeScript provides compared to plain JavaScript.
+So, I started to look for a tutorial about how to set up the two to work together.
+I googled for hours and while I found many articles and sample projects on the topic, none of them was fully functional.
+Sometimes, instructions were written for outdated versions of the involved software packages, sometimes a small but critical step was missing.

+After many hours of googleing, reading, trial and error, I finally had a working project up and running.
+I'm sharing this project here with you in the hope to save you these hours if you're in a similar situation.

+The instructions and sample code provided here worked on my system as of 2017-08-20 with the latest versions of the involved packages avialable on npm at this time.
+Since this might not mean much in the crazily fast-moving world of front-end web development - good luck ;).

 ## Set up a npm project:

     npm init -y